 You should clearly determine your brand color palette.
 This means that you need to pick variants of red, yellow, and blue, which are the primary colors.
 These three colors are responsible for creating different colors depending on how you mix them.

 To adequately represent your brand in colors, you need to understand color codes.
-Your brand colors will be in the format of these color codes, which give a series of numbers for each of the colors you pick.
+Your brand colors will be in the format of these color codes, which give a series of numbers for each of the colors.

 So, the color codes are CMYK and PMS, and RGB and HEX.
 CMYK stands for Cyan, Magenta, Yellow, and Key [black], and PMS represents the Pantone Matching System.
 RGB stands for Red, Green, Blue.
 HEX is for Hexadecimal Numeral System, which is used for emails, websites, and other such screens.